 Assessments must include the leading of a suitably sized group (minimum of 3).
-The British Canoeing Advanced Canoe White Water Leader qualification is appropriate for leading others on journeys on grade 3(4) white water or equivalent weirs.
+The British Canoeing Canoe Open Water Leader qualification is appropriate for leading others on journeys in large areas of open water that exceed the sheltered water definition, where the paddlers are no more than 500 metres off shore and in wind strengths that do not exceed Beaufort force 4.
 The group of students organised for assessment should reflect this demand, whilst remaining within the Assessor's own risk management requirements.

-Assessment venues chosen by Leadership Providers must include a reasonable range of options for the Leader to choose from.
+Assessment venues chosen by course organisers must include a reasonable range of options for the Leader to choose from.

-The Advanced Canoe White Water Leader Assessment will normally run over 1-2 days.
+The Canoe Open Water Leader Assessment will normally run over 1-2 days.
 This will depend on the course ratios, and logistics relating to access of suitable environments.
-The Leader will be working from their suitably chosen canoe craft and will be assessed leading a group of 3 or 4 paddlers, in a maximum of 4 craft which may include tandem canoe crews (not including themselves).
+The Leader will be working from their suitably chosen canoe craft and will be assessed leading a group of 3 to 6 paddlers, in a maximum of 4 craft which may include tandem canoe crews (not including themselves).

-Any equipment borrowed for the purpose at the time of assessment will be treated as the leader's own.
+Any equipment borrowed for the purpose at the time of assessment will be treated as the Leader's own.